meeshkan/unmock.github.io/docs/openapi.md

 ---
-id: loas3
+id: openapi
-title: Lazy OpenAPI
+title: OpenAPI
-sidebar_label: Lazy OpenAPI
+sidebar_label: OpenAPI
 ---

 Often you have an OpenAPI specification available for a service.
 Mature projects and companies, such as Stripe and Slack, tend to have robust OpenAPI specifications that account for API corner cases and cover all API endpoints.
 However, if a specification is not available, you will need to deal with APIs that have incomplete or no OpenAPI documentation.
 In this case, you will need to author your own.